mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

      GFS_stochastics_run (intent inout)

-In the example above, we can see that the variable ``air_temperature_of_new_state`` is used in the FV3_RRFS_v1beta suite by several microphysics subroutines, as well a another stochastics parameterization.
+In the example above, we can see that the variable ``air_temperature_of_new_state`` is used in the FV3_RRFS_v1beta suite by several microphysics subroutines, as well another stochastics :term:`parameterization`.

 To learn more about a given subroutine, you can search the physics source code within the ``ccpp-physics`` repository, or you can consult the `CCPP Scientific Documentation
 <https://dtcenter.ucar.edu/GMTB/v6.0.0/sci_doc/>`_: typing the subroutine name into the search
 bar should lead you to further information about the subroutine and how it ties into its associated physics scheme.
-In addition, because of the naming conventions for subroutines in CCPP-compliant physics schemes, we can typically see which scheme, as well as which phase within that scheme, is associated with the listed subroutine, without having to consult any further documentation or source code.
+In addition, because of the naming conventions for subroutines in CCPP-compliant physics schemes, we can typically see which scheme, as well as which :term:`phase` within that scheme, is associated with the listed subroutine, without having to consult any further documentation or source code.
 For example, the ``mp_thompson_run`` subroutine is part of the Thompson microphysics scheme, specifically the *run* phase of that scheme.